 What can poor nations do to become more wealthy?
 Their immediate and long term goals should be to increase their gross domestic product (GDP).
 The more a country produces, the wealthier that country is.
 To see what poor countries can do to increase their GDP (and what rich countries can do to help poor nations increase their GDP), see The Poverty of Nations: A Sustainable Solution by Asmus and Grudem.

-We can help many people in the poorer countries of the world simply by encouraging better farming practices (see the video below).
+We can also help many people in poorer countries of the world simply by encouraging better farming practices (see the video below).